 Joris van Brussel, general manager, Shell Marine, added that by improving engine efficiency, the lubricants will reduce ships' environmental impact.
 ‘Through our marine lubricants and integrated service offering...we’re helping customers like Carnival optimise engine efficiency, thus reducing a ship’s environmental impact.

 ‘Our integrated approach and carbon-neutral marine lubricants can help bring customers like Carnival a step closer to achieving their sustainability ambitions.’

-In 2016, Shell Western LNG BV signed an agreement with Carnival Corporation & plc to supply liquefied natural gas (LNG) to fuel the world's first LNG-powered cruise ships - Costa Group's AIDA Cruises and Costa Cruises.
+In 2016, Shell Western LNG BV signed an agreement with Carnival Corp. & plc to supply liquefied natural gas to fuel the world's first LNG-powered cruise ships for AIDA Cruises and Costa Cruises.
 The foremost occasion where LNG in dual-fuel engines was to be used in the cruise industry to power ships both in port and at sea, it marked an industry first.